stephomi/nomadsculpt.com/manual/docs/faq.md

 * After baking, exporting an obj will also export textures, which can be taken to an app like Procreate to paint directly on textures.

 ### Can I record a turntable video?
-Not planned for now, iOS has a native video recording feature that is very easy to use.
+Not planned for now, iOS has a [video recording feature](https://support.apple.com/en-au/guide/ipad/ipaddf78ce08/ipados) that is very easy to use.

+Under iOS, this is done by swiping down from the top left, and tapping the record button.
+It will give you a 3 second countdown, swipe the menu away to reveal Nomad, and use the turntable feature.
+When complete, swipe down again from the top right, and tap the record button again.
+Edit the movie from the photo library to remove excess footage at the start and end of the video.

 ### Can you add [insert-favorite-feature] as a top-level button?
 If I did that each time I received such a request, Nomad wouldn't be usable.